FabianPlum/OmniTrax/README.md

 ## Updates:

+* 06/12/2021 - Added the first [**release** version 0.1](https://github.com/FabianPlum/OmniTrax/releases/tag/V_0.1)!
+Lots of small improvements and mammal fixes.
+Now, it no longer feels like a pre-release and we can all give this a try.
+Happy Tracking!
 * 29/11/2021 - Added [**pre-release** version 0.0.2](https://github.com/FabianPlum/OmniTrax/releases/tag/V_0.0.2), with [DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) support, tested for **Blender 2.9.2** only
 * 20/11/2021 - Added [**pre-release** version 0.0.1](https://github.com/FabianPlum/OmniTrax/releases/tag/V_0.0.1), tested for **Blender 2.9.2** only